Denver's Art Districts

 Just north of downtown, you'll find the River North Art District, which goes by the catchy nickname RiNo — the district has even adopted a rhino design for its official insignia.
 RiNo is rapidly becoming a hotspot for artsy types in Denver, with a remarkable array of creative businesses, including architects, art galleries, designers, furniture makers, illustrators, painters, media artists, photographers, sculptors and a wealth of studio spaces.
 Explore this innovative scene on the first Friday of every month between 6 and 9 p.m

 GOOD TO KNOW: RiNo is situated along the South Platte River Trail, so it is fun and easy to bike to and around the district.
 Plus, Coors Field is nearby for a baseball and art extravaganza.

 TENNYSON STREET CULTURAL DISTRICT

-GOOD TO KNOW: The historic Oriental Theatre (4335 W. 44th Ave.) is one of the coolest venues in Denver, hosting live music, theater and comedy.
+GOOD TO KNOW: The historic Oriental Theatre is one of the coolest venues in Denver, hosting live music, film, comedy and live performances.

 NAVAJO STREET ART DISTRICT

 This upstart art district is small, but it's growing by leaps and bounds.
 The best time to see what's happening in the Navajo Street Art District is — of course — on First Fridays between 5 and 9 p.m., with every month bringing new shows, artists and art lovers to this lower Highlands neighborhood between 35th and 37th Streets.
 There also is Thursday Evening gatherings weekly between 5 - 8 p.m.